-- " Economic resilience and shared prosperity - " Equality and well-being - " Resilience to climate change and shocks, and sustainable natural resource management - " Peace, safety, justice, and the rule of law reach their full potential.
-UN contributions will be operationalised at the country level, while adopting regional solutions where relevant, fostering regional cooperation and integration, and being guided by the principle of 'leaving no one behind'.
+- " Economic resilience and shared prosperity - " Equality and well-being - " Resilience to climate change and shocks, and sustainable natural resource management - " Peace, safety, justice, and the rule of law the country level, while adopting regional solutions where relevant, fostering regional cooperation and integration, and being guided by the principle of 'leaving no one behind'.

 Under each of these four priority areas, specific desired changes were defined for UN contribution, as reported in the below diagram.
-The Vision is for the region to become more resilient, possess greater capacity to achieve all the SDGs, and become a place where people choose to live and can
+The Vision is for the region to become more resilient, possess greater capacity to achieve all the SDGs, and become a place where people choose to live and can reach their full potential.
+UN contributions will be operationalized at

 The MSDCF outcomes cover all SDGs, recognising their interconnected nature.
-However, the strategic prioritisation process undertaken by the United Nations with its partners, considering UN comparative advantages and the region's peculiarities, led to the selection of 73 specific SDG targets (out of the total 169).
-Related selected SDG indicators were chosen for monitoring purposes, taking into consideration availability of data as captured in previous CARICOM analysis1.
+However, the strategic prioritization process undertaken by the United Nations with its partners, considering UN comparative advantages and the region's peculiarities, led to the selection of 73 specific SDG targets (out of the total 169).
+Related selected SDG indicators were chosen for monitoring purposes, taking into consideration availability of data as captured in previous CARICOM analysis.

 Since 2017, the UN and the governments in the region have worked with a multi-country framework to be more efficient, leverage regional synergies and adopt collective approaches, where relevant.
 This document represents the second generation of this framework.
 It was collegially developed by the six UN Country Teams covering the 22 countries and territories in the region and their host governments, in consultation with regional organizations, the private sector, development partners, civil society organizations and other stakeholders.
-It will be implemented under the guidance of the MSDCF Joint Steering Committee and operationalised at the country level, under the oversight and strategic
+It will be implemented under the guidance of the MSDCF Joint Steering Committee and operationalized at the country level, under the oversight and strategic direction of national Joint Steering Committees.
+Strategic action on issues

-1 CARICOM Secretariat 2018, "CARICOM Core Indicators for the Sustainable Development Goals (SDGS): Assessment of Data Availability in Member States and Associate Members"
+CARICOM Secretariat 2018, "CARICOM Core Indicators for the Sustainable Development Goals (SDGS): Assessment of Data Availability in Member States and Associate Members".